CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 more likely to occur given the exposition relative to no exposition.

-The last estimate that we will describe is the Risk difference/Attributable risk “RD or AR is defined as the difference in risk of a condition such as a disease between an exposed group and an unexposed group” (Kim, 2017).
+The last estimate that we will describe is the Risk difference/Attributable risk.
+“RD or AR is defined as the difference in risk of a condition such as a disease between an exposed group and an unexposed group” (Kim, 2017).
 Simply.
 Contrary to the previous effect size which express the $ratio$ between probabilities, in the current